 Christy Cheung, PharmD, is a Medical Science Liaison, Neurology at Sanofi Genzyme and founder of the Think Digital Health blog.
 She graduated from the University of British Columbia in Canada in 2019 and completed a Medical Affairs Fellowship at Sanofi Genzyme (2019-2020).
 As a student and digital health enthusiast, she attended a number of healthcare hackathons, which fueled her passion in this area and led to the creation of her blog.
 She has been a guest on podcast episodes such as Pharmacy, IT, & Me, and recently became a contributor for the Pharmacy Informatics Academy.
 She also co-developed the “Roadmap to Learning AI for Healthcare” series and hopes to increase awareness of digital health within the profession.

-Bridging disparate disciplines as a scientist, a clinician and business product manager with 10+ years of experience developing innovative solutions from the Walgreen’s at UCSF outpatient pharmacy to OptumRx’s Medication Therapy Management, Enhanced MTM, and programs to support CMS Star Ratings.
-Previous e-prescribing product manager at OptumRx before transitioning to a role in corporate strategy developing products in emerging areas of Pharmacogenomics and rare diseases.
+Luke has built a career bridging disparate disciplines as a scientist, clinician and product manager with over 10 years of experience developing innovative pharmacy businesses from the Walgreen’s at UCSF outpatient pharmacy to OptumRx’s Medication Therapy Management program.
+He served as e-prescribing product manager at OptumRx before transitioning to a role in corporate strategy developing new products in emerging areas of Pharmacogenomics and rare diseases.
 Luke’s passion is in bettering the healthcare system by leveraging innovation and technology and by advancing the role of pharmacists as valued patient care team members.

 Ellen Berkley, PharmD Candidate, University of California, San Francisco, Class of 2021 is currently doing her Advanced Practice Pharmacy Experiences (APPEs) in the North Bay region.